hblbb/openshift-express4/README.md

-# OpenShift Express4 Template
+# OpenShift Express 4 Template

 An Example for using Express 4 with Openshift
-Blank project foke from https://github.com/master-atul/openshift-express4
+Blank project fork from https://github.com/master-atul/openshift-express4